Efficient Exploration of Chemical Kinetics: Efficient Gaussian Process Regression

 We highlight that the criteria for inclusion in the dataset is that \texttt{sella} converges for each system.
 Automated tests are carried out to ensure a single negative eigenvalue is present at the saddle configuration.
 However, due to the inherent selection bias, success is not considered to be a factor in assessing performance in the work introducing the benchmark, since, by construction, \texttt{sella} failures are excluded \cite{hermesSellaOpenSourceAutomationFriendly2022}.
 This circular dependency limits in some sense the ability to compare the results across algorithms.

 It is also important to note that \gls{mmf} methods are often ``finishing'' methods, after a reasonable guess to the saddle has been generated.
 To this end, many single ended searches in practice are rarely over an eV or two away in energy from the nearest minima or point of interest.
-We show in Figure \ref{fig:sella_propdist} that the distribution of energy differences \((\Delta E)\) is excessively broad, ranging over
+We show in Figure \ref{fig:sella_propdist} that the distribution of energy differences \((\Delta E)\) is excessively broad, ranging over a span of nearly 20 eV.

+The bottom panel in Figure \ref{fig:sella_propdist} displays the \gls{rmsd} deviation between the initial (I) and final saddle (S) structures.
+The \gls{rmsd} distribution peaks sharply, with a median near 0.36 \AA{}, yet a non-negligible tail stretches toward large structural deviations.
+Thus, while most starting guesses lie structurally close to their target saddle, a notable fraction requires substantial geometric rearrangement.

+A direct inspection of the energy distributions reveals significant energetic instability in many initial guesses, a result that contrasts with the low median RMSD.
+The \(\Delta(\text{S,I}) = E_S - E_I\) distribution (top panel, green) does not center near 0 eV.
+Instead, its principal mode lies near \(-2.5\) eV and a broad tail extends down to about \(-10\) eV.
+This pattern indicates that initial geometries often occupy much higher electronic energy than their converged saddle points.Comparing \(\Delta(\text{I,M})\) (red) and \(\Delta(\text{S,M})\) (yellow) further quantifies this instability.
+The \(\Delta(\text{I,M})\) ridge shifts to more positive energy relative to \(\Delta(\text{S,M})\).
+This displacement simply reflects the \(E_I - E_S\) energy difference, reproducing the finding from the \(\Delta(\text{S,I})\) plot and confirming that initial points frequently have higher energies than the corresponding saddles.